 - Search for and open Cheese

-- Asap the app open, user will get an immediate live view of what your webcam can see.
+- Asap the app opens, the user will get an immediate live view of what your webcam can see.

-- Launch Microsoft Teams application from your Windows 10 search bar and login.
+- Launch the Microsoft Teams application from your Windows 10 search bar and log in.

-- lick on the Tap icon on your profile page.
+- Click on the Tap icon on your profile page.

 - Go into Settings.
 Then double-click on Devices.

 - Considering that you are using an integrated webcam, opening Devices should automatically turn it on and give a preview of your Webcam feed.
 To change your camera device, use the Camera drop-down menu.
 If you are happy with the quality of the preview feed, then your Webcam is flawless.